ssmusoke/ssmusoke/SMS-Readme.md

-# Tech Lead README
+# Engineering Lead README
-**Written By:** Stephen Senkomago Musoke aka *SMS* aka *Soki* **Last Update:** 21 June 2023
+**Written By:** Stephen Senkomago Musoke aka *SMS* aka *Soki* **Last Update:** 31 March 2025

 I am putting this down as a guide to working with me, helping me bring out the best in you at the same time bringing out the best in me

 ## My role

-As Tech Lead, I am measured by:
+As Engineering Lead, I am measured by:
 1. The performance, ease of use and cost of the technology stack that we are using across our products
 2. The quality of software products that we develop, deploy, maintain, evolve and operate
 3. How smooth our software delivery cycles are - thus adding new features, improving existing ones and quashing bugs
 4. Ability to facilitate discussions and communication between product owners, stakeholders, customers, and the team members
 5. Coaching the software delivery team to bring out their best
+6. How happy the customers of the products that we use are

 ## What do I value most

 ### Summary:

 1. I have an engineering process driven mind thus want to have design, requirements, and guides for the journey, fine tuned to control the wild chaotic exciteable me
-2. I understand that making a plan and following a plan are two differnt things, so
+2. I understand that making a plan and following a plan are two differnt things,
 2. I am motivated to make the world a better place for my great-grand children (whom I expect to see) to live in.
 3. I am the eternal optimist always looking at the rainbow under the dark cloud.
 4. I prefer to fold my sleeves, get things done and moving